Tuck has a 75/25 bid policy for internship on-campus interviews.

 Full-time interviews at Tuck do not carry a bidding requirement, and therefore are 100% pre-selected by the company.

-The First-Year deadline for offers received from on-campus recruiting is February 14, 2020.
+The first-year deadline for offers received from on-campus recruiting is February 14, 2020 or three weeks from the offer date, whichever is longer.
 Offers must remain open until this date.

 Please alert Tuck Career Services if you need to cancel your event.